 - 2 tablespoons confectioners' sugar

-- In a large saucepan, combine the sugar, flour and salt.
-Stir in milk until smooth.
+- In a large saucepan, combine the sugar, flour and salt; stir in milk until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
-Reduce heat; cook and stir 2 minutes longer.
+Reduce heat; cook and stir 2 minutes.
 Remove from the heat.
 Stir a small amount of hot filling into egg yolks; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.

 - Remove from the heat.
 Stir in the pumpkin, vanilla, cinnamon, ginger and nutmeg.
 Transfer to a bowl.
 Press plastic wrap onto surface of custard.
-Refrigerate for 2 hours or until cool.
+Refrigerate until cool, 2 hours.

-- On a lightly floured surface, roll out pastry into a 12-in. x 10-in. rectangle.
-With a sharp knife, cut into 15 rectangles, 4 in. x 2 in.
+- Preheat oven to 375°.
+On a lightly floured surface, roll out pastry into a 12-in. x 10-in. rectangle.
+With a sharp knife, cut into 15 rectangles, each 4x2-in.
 Place 1 in. apart on ungreased baking sheets.
-Bake at 375° for 15-20 minutes or until puffed and golden brown.
+Bake until puffed and golden brown, 15-20 minutes.
 Remove to wire racks to cool.